Uniformed Services University of the Health Sciences

 COL, USAF (Ret), DC

 The newest addition to the PDC includes 10 Air Force, 1-year Advanced General Dentistry Education Programs.
-Dental officers attend these programs in their first military assignment, training in all dental disciplines to both expand and enhance skills their skills in support of the services’ readiness missions.
+Dental officers attend these programs in their first military assignment, training in all dental disciplines to both expand and enhance their skills in support of the services’ readiness missions.
 Graduates of these programs earn a certificate of completion.

 Under the academic umbrella of the University, the Services have benefited by expanded library access, enhanced faculty development, and research oversight.
 Within a decade, it is expected that the majority of career dental officers from all Services will be USUHS graduates.